 In 1818, an assistant priest in Oberndorf, Austria gave a copy of a poem he had written to a friend and asked if he could write music to go with the words.
-On Christmas Eve of that year, a song destined to become one of the world’s best known best Christmas carols was sang in public for the first time.
+On Christmas Eve of that year, a song destined to become one of the world’s best-known Christmas carols was sung in public for the first time.

 The song is Stille Nacht or, as we know it in English, Silent Night.

 The train ride only cost about 10 Euro and we exited at a station a short walk from the chapel.
-Since it’s a tourist attraction, there were plenty of signs pointing the way.
+Since it’s a tourist attraction, plenty of signs point the way.

 When we reached the site, we found the museum.
 With a modest entry fee of 4.5 euros, we decided to check it out.

 The exhibits told about the area when the song was written.
 We learned about Joseph Mohr, who wrote the words and Franz Xaver Gruber, who added the music.
-We also learned that many of the stories told about the origins of the song are 100% false (*cough* like the one about Franz Gruber having to write the song on guitar because the church organ was broken *cough* #disneylied).
+We also learned that many of the stories about the song’s origins are 100% false (*cough* like the one about Franz Gruber having to write the song on guitar because the church organ was broken *cough* #disneylied).

 By far, the best part of the museum was the second floor where you could sit on the original church pews while listening to the song on headphones.
 There was also an original copy of the song in a hermetically sealed case.

 After the museum, we went to explore the chapel.
-Keep in mind that visiting the museum is optional but if you’re going out of your way and taking a train ride here, the price is not prohibitive even if it only takes less than an hour to see the whole place.
+Keep in mind that visiting the museum is optional but if you’re going out of your way and taking a train ride here, the price isn’t prohibitive and it only takes an hour or less to see the whole place.

 The original church is long gone, destroyed by several floods.
 It’s understandable since Oberndorf is located on a bend of the river.

 The church was eventually moved upriver but the locals wanted to commemorate their song becoming a global standard.
-The 100th anniversary of the song in 1918 was not a great time to build a new chapel because of the World War, but in 1924 construction started for a new chapel on the site of the old church which was finished in 1937.
+The 100th anniversary of the song in 1918 was not a great time to build a new chapel because of the World War, but in 1924 construction started for a new chapel, on the site of the old church.
+It was finished in 1937.

 The small chapel has just a few pews.
 Adorning the walls are stained glass windows of Joseph Mohr and Franz Xaver Gruber.

-Typically, the year’s big event happens on Christmas Eve when people descend on the small chapel and gather to sing Silent Night.
+Typically, the year’s big event happens on Christmas Eve when people descend upon the small chapel and gather to sing Silent Night.

 On the level of tourist attractions, this isn’t one that goes to the top of the list.
 However, we found it interesting to learn more about the origins of a song that’s a part of many people’s lives.
 Having some of Silent Night’s urban legends busted was a bit of a downer but knowing the real story about how the song happened was well worth it in exchange.

 If you’re only spending a day or two in Salzburg, there are many other places to go in town.
-However, if you’re returning to the area, this is a great way to spend 1/2 a day, particularly if you’re visiting around Christmas.
+However, if you’re returning to the area, this is a great way to spend 1/2 a day, particularly if you’re visiting around Christmas time.